felias-fogg/dw-link/docs/quickstart-Arduino-IDE2.md

 - In the `Tools` menu,  choose `1 MHz (internal)` as the `Clock Source`  (assuming that the ATtiny is as it comes from the factory and no fuse has been changed).
 - In the `Sketch` menu, select `Optimize for Debugging`.
 - Compile the code by clicking the `Verify` button in the upper left corner.
-- Open the debug panes by clicking the debug symbol (bug with triangle) in the left sidebar.
+- Open the debug panes by clicking the debug symbol (bug with a triangle) in the left sidebar.
 - Click the debug symbol in the top row to start debugging.
 This will start the debugger and the debug server.
 The activities are logged in the `Debug Console` and the `gdb-server` console in the bottom right part of the window.
 - You will probably be asked to "power-cycle the target."
 This means that you need to remove power from the target and then reconnect it, activating the debugWIRE mode.
 - After the debugger and gdb-server have been started, the debugger will start executing the program on the target.
 Execution will stop at the first line of the `setup` function.